rosehgal/k8s-In-30Mins/README.md

 1. Download the Vagrant [File](Vagrantfile).
 1. Download Virtual box and install from [here](https://www.virtualbox.org/).
 1. Download and install [Vagrant](https://www.vagrantup.com/downloads).
-1. In the terminal run, the two command to get the VM up and running, with out any config :smile:
+1. In the terminal, run the two command to get the VM up and running, with out any configuration :smile:
     ```bash
     # In the same directory where you have downloaded Vagrantfile, run
     vagrant up